uzk-rrzk/cameracontrol/README.md

         serial-port = /dev/ttyS0
         record-preset = 0
         idle-preset = 5

+* It is also possible to determine which presets should be modifiable and which not.
+The following example sets presets from 1-4 modifiable:

+        [camctrl]
+        backend = visca
+        serial-port = /dev/ttyS0
+        mod-presets = 1,2,3,4

 ### camctrl-onvif ###
 * Infinite number of presets with full names like "record", "idle", "desk", etc.